-MM IN CONDUCTING-CHORAL CONDUCTING
+MM IN CONDUCTING-CHO ORAL CONDUCTING

-MAJOR STUDIES IN MUSIC ( 10 credits minimum) MUSP 619U Lessons and Lab (Choral) 2 cr.
+MAJOR STUDIES IN MUSIC

+MUSP 619U Lessons and Lab (Choral) 2 cr.

 MUSP 621U Lessons and Performance 2 cr.

 MUSP 619U Lessons and Lab (Orchestral) 2 cr.

 MUSP 620U Final Project: Lessons and Performance 4 cr.

-STUDIES IN AREAS SUPPOR FING THE MAJOR (15 credits minimum) MUSC 659 Seminar in Choral Repertoire and Pedagogy 2 cr.
+STUDIES IN AREAS SUPPOR RTING THE MAJOR (15 credits minimum)

 MUSC 659 Seminar in Choral Repertoire and Pedagogy 2 cr.

 MUSC 659 Seminar in Choral Repertoire and Pedagogy 2 cr.

 MUSC 659 Seminar in Choral Repertoire and Pedagogy 2 cr.

+MUSC 659 Seminar in Choral Repertoire and Pedagogy 2 cr.

 MUSC 645 Seminar in Vocal Pedagogy 3 cr.

 MUSC 757 Aural Skills for Conductors 1 cr.

 MUSC 758 Advanced Aural Skills for Conductors 1 cr.

 MUSC 758 Advanced Aural Skills for Conductors 1 cr.

 MUSC 758 Advanced Aural Skills for Conductors 1 cr.

+or

-0f MUSD 670 In attenues at al. Decations 1 MUSP 679 Instrumental Practicum 1 cr.
-ACADEMIC COURSES IN MU SIC (9 credits minimum) MUSC 648 Seminar in Music Research 3 cr.
-Two courses selected from the fol owing (in consultation with advisor) MUSC 450 Musical Form 3 cr.
+MUSP 679 Instrumental Practicum 1 cr.

+ACADEMIC COURSES IN M USIC (0 gradite minimum)

+MUSC 648 Seminar in Music Research 3 cr.

+NOSC 040 Schina in Music Research 3 61.

+Two courses selected from the fo llowing (in consultation with advisor)

+MUSC 450 Musical Form 3 cr.

 MUSC 451 Analysis of Music 3 cr.

 MUSC 651 The Theories of Heinrich Schenker 3 cr.

 MUSC 658 Advanced Analysis 3 cr.

 MUSC 4xx/6xx (History/Lit.)
 3 cr.

-Piano proficiency: score NTS rman, Italian, and a third language chosen in consu eading and keyboard harmonization ed by examination or two semesters of vocal study ltation with the advisor CHECKLIST FOR OTHER RE QUIREMENTS Completed prior to matriculation Placement examination ( Maryland English Institut Completed in the 1st semester of Scholarly research paper ar Approved program formFinal projectCertification of non-thesiOral examination of major the first two weeks of the semester of graduation eturned to the Music Student Services Office form returned to the Music Student Services Office studies, of supporting area courses, and of the fin or to the Graduate School deadline
+PROFICIENCY REQUIREM

+erman, Italian, and a third language chosen in consultation with h the advisor

+reading and keyboard harmonization

+Voice proficiency: satisf ried by examination or two semesters of vocal study

+CHECKLIST FOR OTHER R FOUREMENTS

+CHECKLIST FOR OTHER R EQUIREMENTS

+Completed prior to matriculati

+Placement examination (required of all students)

+Maryland English Institu ite examinations (for international students)

+Completed in the 1st semester of of atuals

+Scholarly research paper a

+Completed in the final semester

+n the first two weeks of the semester of graduation

+returned to the Music Student Services Office

+Final project

+or studies, of supporting area courses, and of the final project by the examining

+committee; must be completed pr rior to the Graduate School deadline